 Credit bureaus look at the following factors when calculating your credit record:

-- Your debt repayment history
+- Your debt repayment history.

-- Amounts owed
+- Amounts owed.

-- Types of credit applied for and how often
+- Types of credit applied for and how often.

-- How long your accounts have been open
+- How long your accounts have been open.

-- How much of your available credit you’re using
+- How much of your available credit you’re using.

-- Whether there is any history of you not honouring a debt obligation that resulted in bankruptcy or a judgment against you
+- Whether there is any history of you not honouring a debt obligation that resulted in bankruptcy or a judgment against you.

-How to calculate your credit score
+How to improve your credit score

-- Make sure you don’t apply for more than one loan at a time because that will signal lenders that your financial status has deteriorated.
+- Make sure you don’t apply for more than one loan at a time because that will signal to lenders that your financial status has deteriorated.

 - Always pay your accounts in full and on time.
 Try and pay more than just the minimum instalment.